 $478,000 in new funding from the Government of Canada supports collaborative research from Toronto Metropolitan University and Royal Roads University on mitigating COVID-19 misinformation

 TORONTO — As the outbreak of COVID-19 continues to spread across the world, so too does the flow of information and misinformation related to the virus.
-In a recent announcement by the Government of Canada, researchers at Ryerson University’s Ted Rogers School of Management and Royal Roads University will collaborate to examine the spread of digital misinformation related to the coronavirus.
+In a recent announcement by the Government of Canada, researchers at Toronto Metropolitan University’s Ted Rogers School of Management and Royal Roads University will collaborate to examine the spread of digital misinformation related to the coronavirus.
 The study seeks to mitigate the spread of misinformation, stigma and fear through education.

 The study, Inoculating Against an Infodemic: Microlearning Interventions to Address CoV Misinformation, will be a two-year study that aims to develop online learning interventions to improve people’s knowledge, beliefs and behaviours related to COVID-19.